yegor256/blog/_drafts/_standup.md

   - Be a good boy/girl, don't keep us waiting!
   - If you don't it fix now, you will be ashamed tomorrow morning!

-Every morning standup meeting is a refreshment of guilt every programmer needs in order to stay "motivated" and "engaged."
-This is the real reason why they are "more effective" than digitial and formal flows of information.
+Every morning stand-up meeting is a refreshment of guilt every programmer needs in order to stay "motivated" and "engaged."
+This is the real reason why they are "more effective" than digital and formal flows of information.

 Maybe some time in the future we will find a way to deliver guilt in a small pill that every programmer will have to swallow in the morning.
-Until such a pill is invented, keep doing morning standups.
+Until such a pill is invented, keep doing morning stand-ups.